gcarbone/celigo-cli/README.md

 This version contains the following features
 - Full command line features, including --help for a listing of commands (thanks yargs!)
 - An initial set of commands including
--- list
+  - list
----f lows
+    - flows
---- integrations
+    - integrations
--- extract
+  - extract
---- connections
+    - connections
---- exports
+    - exports
---- flows
+    - flows
---- imports
----i ntegrations
+    - integrations
---- scripts
+    - scripts
--- create
+  - create
---- connection
+    - connection
---- export
+    - export
---- flow
+    - flow
---- import
+    - import
---- integration
+    - integration
---- script
+    - script
--- copy
+  - copy
---- flow
+    - flow

-###Comments
+### Comments

--copy flow has only been succesfully tested with FTP connections.
+- Copy flow has only been succesfully tested with FTP connections.
 There are definiately some challenges with other connection types.
 Need to see which connection types will copy easily.
--The copy feature is meant to support a specific promotion methodology, which searches for connections based on name in the destination system to use for the flow being copied.
+- The copy feature is meant to support a specific promotion methodology, which searches for connections based on name in the destination system to use for the flow being copied.